-Not only have patients and their families recognized the excellence of care, the Boundary Community Hospital Extended Care Facility (ECF) has been recognized nationwide by making the list of the top 400 Nursing homes in the United States by US News and World Report, receiving a 5 Star Overall Rating (out of a total of 15,000 facilities/and one of four extended care facilities in Idaho).
-View the article updated March 2016.
+Not only have patients and their families recognized the excellence of care, the Boundary Community Hospital Extended Care Facility (ECF) (also known as Boundary County Nursing Home) has been recognized nationwide by making the list of the top 400 Nursing homes in the United States by US News and World Report, receiving a 5 Star Overall Rating (out of a total of 15,000 facilities/and one of four extended care facilities in Idaho).
+5 Star Rating from US News & World Report

-In 2016, Boundary Community Hospital’s ECF was recognized by the State of Idaho for providing excellence in resident care as a recipient of the L. Jean Schoonover Excellence in Caring Award.
-This was the ninth Schoonover Award the facility received since 2004.
+In 2017, Boundary Community Hospital’s ECF was recognized by the State of Idaho for providing excellence in resident care as a recipient of Gold L. Jean Schoonover Excellence in Caring Award.
+This was the tenth Schoonover Award the facility received since 2004.
 This award is named in honor of L. Jean Schoonover, RN, who was the Chief of the Bureau of Facility Standards until her death in 1994.
 She is most remembered for her dedication and commitment to the assurance that the citizens of the state of Idaho residing in health care facilities received the highest quality of care possible.